TN 1 (06-01)

 b.
 Claimant or Beneficiary in Other Countries

 Contact the Office of International Programs (OIP) on (410) 965-3566 for assistance in arranging a file review when requested by claimants or beneficiaries who are abroad but not in the Philippines.
-Generally, OIP will request the assistance of a Foreign Service post (FSP) to receive the file material when it is mailed or faxed to the post and conduct the requested review with the claimant or beneficiary.
-Once the review is completed, the FSP will notify the CPS and forward any additional evidence to the site for the reconsideration determination.
+Generally, OIP will request the assistance of a FBU to receive the file material when it is mailed or faxed to the post and conduct the requested review with the claimant or beneficiary.
+Once the review is completed, the FBU will notify the CPS and forward any additional evidence to the site for the reconsideration determination.

 3. Additional Evidence or Information